Chestnut-bellied imperial pigeon

 The chestnut-bellied imperial pigeon (Ducula brenchleyi) is a species of bird in the family Columbidae.
 It is endemic to the southern Solomon Islands.

-Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical moist montane forests.
+Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical moist montane forests, predominantly at elevations of 200-700 meters—though is now confined to higher elevations in many regions due to deforestation.
 It is threatened by habitat loss.

+It feeds primarily on banyan figs.